First Light Farm & Learning Center

 Children's Books on Climate Change

 • Si'ahl and the Council of Animals: A Story of our Changing Climate for Children and their Parents, by farmer owner, Jane Lister Reis and her twin sister, Margie Muenzer, is a delightful chapter book written for young children, ages 5-9, who love animals.
-Children learn from Si'ahl, the great eagle, who loving presides over the large habitat in the PNW, Hootie the Owl, Braveheart the Bear, and others -- who have to figure out how to enlist the help of humans to restore their habitats.
+Children learn from Si'ahl, the great eagle, who lovingly presides over the large habitat in the PNW, Hootie the Owl, Braveheart the Bear, and others -- who have to figure out how to enlist the help of humans to restore their habitats.

 The book meets the Common Core Curriculum for Reading (K-5).